Conference Call to be Held Today at 1:30 p.m. PT/4:30 p.m. ET

-A webcast replay will be available on ThermoGenesis’ website for three months by visiting the Investor page of the Company’s website at www.thermogenesis.com.
+A webcast replay will also be available on ThermoGenesis’ website for three months.
+To access the replay, please visit: https://thermogenesis.com/investors/news-and-events/events-webcasts.

 About ThermoGenesis Holdings, Inc.

 This press release contains “forward-looking statements” within the meaning of the U.S. Private Securities Litigation Reform Act of 1995.
 The forward-looking statements involve risks and uncertainties that could cause actual results to differ materially from the forward-looking statements contained herein.
-When used in this press release, the words “anticipate,” “believe,” “estimate,” “expect” and similar expressions as they relate to the Company or its management are intended to identify such forward-looking statements.
+When used in this press release, the words “anticipate,” “believe,” “estimate,” “expect” and similar expressions as they relate to the Company, or its management are intended to identify such forward-looking statements.
 Actual results, performance or achievements could differ materially from the results expressed in or implied by these forward-looking statements.
 Readers should be aware of important factors that, in some cases, have affected, and in the future could affect, actual results to differ materially from those expressed in any forward-looking statements made by or on behalf of the Company.
-These factors include without limitation, the ability to obtain capital and other financing in the amounts and at the times needed to launch new products, market acceptance of new products, the nature and timing of regulatory approvals for both new products and existing products for which the Company proposes new claims, realization of forecasted revenues, expenses and income, initiatives by competitors, price pressures, failure to meet FDA regulated requirements governing the Company’s products and operations (including the potential for product recalls associated with such regulations), risks associated with initiating manufacturing for new products, failure to meet Foreign Corrupt Practice Act regulations, legal proceedings, uncertainty associated with the COVID-19 pandemic, and other risk factors listed from time to time in our reports with the Securities and Exchange Commission (“SEC”), including, in particular, those set forth in ThermoGenesis Holdings’ Form 10-K for the year ended December 31, 2019.
+These factors include without limitation, the ability to obtain capital and other financing in the amounts and at the times needed to launch new products and grow our CDMO business, market acceptance of new products, the nature and timing of regulatory approvals for both new products and existing products for which the Company proposes new claims, realization of forecasted revenues, expenses and income, initiatives by competitors, price pressures, failure to meet FDA regulated requirements governing the Company’s products and operations (including the potential for product recalls associated with such regulations), risks associated with initiating manufacturing for new products, failure to meet Foreign Corrupt Practice Act regulations, legal proceedings, risks associated with expanding into the Company’s planned CDMO business, uncertainty associated with the COVID-19 pandemic, and other risk factors listed from time to time in our reports with the Securities and Exchange Commission (“SEC”), including, in particular, those set forth in ThermoGenesis Holdings’ Form 10-K for the year ended December 31, 2022.